elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 Will need to update the `x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts` file, where the `convertRulesFilterToKQL` method is defined.
 This method is used both in the frontend and in the serverside, and translates rule filter options to KQL filters that Elasticsearch can understand.

-Here, we need to update the KQL filters and the logic for fetching Elastic prebuilt and custom rules, relying on `rule_source_type` but with fallback to `immutable`:
+Here, we need to update the KQL filters and the logic for fetching Elastic prebuilt and custom rules, relying on `rule_source` but with fallback to `immutable`:

 _Source for `convertRulesFilterToKQL`: [x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts)_

-In order to retrieve Elastic prebuilt rules, we can filter for rules in which `alert.attributes.params.rule_source_type` is `external`, with a fallback to rules in which `alert.attributes.params.immutable` is `true`, for rules which have not had their schema migrated and `rule_source_type` does not still exists for them.
+In order to retrieve Elastic prebuilt rules, we can filter for rules in which `alert.attributes.params.rule_source.type` is `external`, with a fallback to rules in which `alert.attributes.params.immutable` is `true`, for rules which have not had their schema migrated and `rule_source` does not still exists for them.

-> In the future, we can further distinguish between `external` rules by their source origin.
-If we introduce a new field within `external_source` that defines their origin (such as `repo_name`, `repo_id`, or similar), we can further filter by Elastic prebuilt rules, or rules that are externally sourced from a repository handled by the user, etc.
+> In the future, we can further distinguish between `type: external` rules by their source origin.
+If we introduce a new field within `rule_source` that defines their origin (such as `repo_name`, `repo_id`, or similar), we can further filter by Elastic prebuilt rules, or rules that are externally sourced from a repository handled by the user, etc.

 ### Rule Management endpoints

 - **Create Rules** - `POST /rules` and **Bulk Create Rules** - `POST /rules/_bulk_create`:

 Currently, we don't support the `immutable` field in any of the endpoints' request parameters (except for the Import endpoint).
-We shouldn't support the `external_source` field either, because this value should be controlled by the app on the server side, and not by users.
+We shouldn't support the `rule_source` field either, because this value should be controlled by the app on the server side, and not by users.

 This is so because we will never want users to be able to create their own prebuilt rules, only install them, import them, and customize them.
 Also, a prebuilt rule should always be able to be compared to a `security-rule` asset distributed by Fleet, and receive updates from it, which would not be possible if a user creates its own prebuilt rules.